lambdaspace/new_website/README.md

 ## How to contribute

 Anyone is welcome to contribute to the development and enhancement of the TM website.

-In order to contribute, you are advised to follow these steps:
+Keep in mind that in order to make changes in the website's CSS, js, and images, you will need to install **Grunt** first.
+If that is the case, you are advised to follow these steps:

 **Prerequisites**: Node.js, npm, Grunt

 ### Preparing your development environment

 Grunt is installed and managed via [npm](https://www.npmjs.com/), the [Node.js](https://nodejs.org/en/) package mananger.
-Before setting up Grunt make sure that your [npm](https://www.npmjs.com/) is up-to-date by running `npm update -g npm`.
+Before setting up Grunt make sure that your [npm](https://www.npmjs.com/) is up-to-date by running `npm update -g npm`. Τhis might require `sudo` on certain systems.

 Afterwards, install the Grunt command line interface (**CLI**) globally, by running `npm install -g grunt-cli`.
 This will put the `grunt` command in your system path, allowing it to be run from any directory.